invisibleacropolis-ops/WordImperfect/docs/architecture.md

 The GUI remains thin: controllers expose pure-Python state transitions, while `TextStyler` adapts them to Tk tags.
 This separation keeps domain logic testable and makes alternative front-ends feasible.

+### GUI Requirements

+- **Primary window** – `wordimperfect.app.Application` builds a single Tk root sized to `900x600` with a text widget (`tk.Text`) as the editing surface.
+All controller state is configured during initialisation so the UI can be recreated programmatically.
+- **Menu system** – File/Edit/Insert menus are constructed from controller commands.
+Every action is paired with a keyboard accelerator (`<Control-*>` bindings) to keep the workflow accessible on Windows, macOS, and Linux.
+Insert menu entries are regenerated whenever plugins register new object handlers.
+- **Toolbar** – A single-row ttk toolbar exposes font family/size selectors, colour picker, inline toggle buttons, alignment buttons, indent adjustments, and list controls.
+Widgets read/write controller-backed Tk variables so the UI stays in sync when formatting changes are driven programmatically (e.g., via future scripting APIs).
+- **Status bar** – A ttk label at the window footer shows live document metrics (`EditingController.summarize`) alongside inline formatting state.
+Modified documents append a `(modified)` tag that mirrors window-title behaviour.
+- **Event lifecycle** – Editing operations that mutate the document wrap Tk calls inside `_suspend_modified_tracking()` to avoid recursive `<<Modified>>` notifications.
+New GUI features should follow this pattern whenever they perform scripted edits.

+### Asset Pipeline

+- **Source of truth** – All distributable imagery, icons, and configuration live in `assets/`.
+The directory is empty by default to keep the repo lightweight; designers can add subfolders (e.g., `assets/icons/`, `assets/themes/`).
+- **Runtime loading** – Assets are accessed via `pathlib.Path` lookups relative to `Application`'s module directory.
+Avoid using working-directory assumptions so packaged builds resolve resources correctly.
+- **Build integration** – `packaging/wordimperfect.spec` automatically bundles the entire `assets/` tree into PyInstaller builds.
+Any new asset types should be added here if they need special handling (e.g., fonts requiring registration on startup).
+- **Theming** – Tk/ttk styling is centralised in the toolbar creation logic; introducing additional themes should define ttk style configuration helpers and ship associated palette files under `assets/themes/`.
+Document new style toggles alongside the toolbar notes above when adding them.

 ## Quality Tooling

 - Continuous testing via `pytest` with configuration in `pyproject.toml`.